-If you’ve ever seen dried beans on sale at your local grocery store or farmer’s market, you know they’re popular snack items.
+If you’ve ever spotted dried beans being sold at your neighborhood supermarket or local farmer’s market, you’d understand they’re a favored snack option.

 They’re also an easy way to get protein into your diet if you’re vegan or vegetarian.

 But how long does dry bean last once you purchase them?
 And what are some ways to extend their shelf life?

 How long can dry beans last when stored properly?

 Depending on the variety you buy, dry beans can last anywhere from six months to two years.